Best Time to Dive Raja Ampat

 Each year I have a choice of when to charter a ship for my small group dive trips in Raja Ampat.
-You better believe that I pick the dates I know from my personal experience and research are the best for our trips, mid-October - mid-December.
+Of course I pick the dates I know from my personal experience and research are the best for our trips, mid-October - mid-December.
 I join each of the trips and I love blue skies and sunshine!
 There are no guarantees of course, and sometimes we have a 1/2 day of rain, or gray skies but on average a trip has only 1/2 day of rain during this season.

 "Here's the point: Deb Fugitt's trip to Raja Ampat that I took a couple of years ago probably was the high point of all my diving.
 It's not for sissies, but it ain't ice diving either (current may be a bit more variable than the Galapagos).
 A few plusses: the crew knew where I was in that sometimes-rapid current, even when I may not have been so sure; the crew didn't baby me (I'm old), but they knew when to help out; the boat was convenient for divers (what you needed, where you needed it, camera station well located at the stern, eg., separate wash tanks for camera gear, eg., a shower room for you and your wet suit, large equipment room, cabins that were just large enough not to lose things in, space topside to get away when I needed to."